Research

 Works-in-Progress

-“Class Politics and Perspectives on Accountability and Election Violence in Kenya” (Data collection and analyses in progress)
+“Class Politics and Accountability for Election Violence in Kenya” (Data analysis in progress)